epn-vespa/tutorials/cassini-titan-flyby/README.md

 ## Next step
 click on the Select Region button to add a new search keyword.
 The following pop-up window is opened.
-Then select a region To increase

 ![8](https://github.com/epn-vespa/tutorials/blob/master/cassini-titan-flyby/img/selectRegion1.png)

+Then select a region

 ![9](https://github.com/epn-vespa/tutorials/blob/master/cassini-titan-flyby/img/selectRegion2.png)

+To increase the number of possible responses, change the start date to 2010-02-16T21:00:00  and click on Search

 ## References